-Children under the age of 16 must be supervised at ALL times by an adult.
+Children under 16 must be supervised at ALL times by an adult.
 Unattended children are not permitted in the lab.

 You may not share your lab account with others.
-Sharing account is a violation of the AWC and NAU Acceptable Use Policies and can result in the suspension of your account.
+Sharing an account violates the AWC and NAU Acceptable Use Policies and can result in the suspension of your account.

 ALL lab patrons must check in at the ACCL front desk

-The lab aides are here to help you with technology issues (like mouse, computers, scanner and/or login issues).
-The lab aides are NOT allowed to do your homework for you, but may offer some assistance in guiding you.
+The lab aides are here to help you with technology issues (like mouse, computers, scanners and/or login issues).
+The lab aides are NOT allowed to do your homework for you but may offer some assistance in guiding you.

 Access to the networks and information technology environment at Arizona Western College (AWC) is a privilege and must be treated as such by all users of these systems.
 When you use AWC's computing systems and services, you accept the following specific responsibilities summarized below (see "AWC Technology Acceptable Use Policy" for more details):